SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 - `demonstrator`

-As of version 4.0 of the geometry and its associated variant system, it include two flavours of the general layout of the detector:
+As of version 4.0 of the geometry and its associated variant system, it includes two flavours of the general layout of the detector:
 - `Basic` : realistic model of the full detector
-- `HalfCommissioning̀ : realistic model of the detector with only one calorimeter wall assemblied with one tracker submodule (end 2016-begin 2017 context).
+- `HalfCommissioning` : realistic model of the detector with only one calorimeter wall assemblied with one tracker submodule and no source frame  (*French* side, end 2016-begin 2017 context).

 Each of these layouts publish additional options.